 Today, if you are using a survey tool, the account, also known as your digital identity for the platform in use, is centralized.
 And all the data you collect is associated with that account that is not encrypted end to end - in simple words, the account and your data are not truly owned by you - the platform provider owns both the account and the data you produce.
 Due to this centralization, data leaks, breaches, censorship, trust issues are continuing to happen.
 If the platform provider wants to censor you, they can do it.
 If they want to delete your data, they can do it.
 If they want to access your data, yes, they have access to it.
 This is the drawback of any centralized tech today.
 The platform provider has complete control over you in the digital space.
 This is no different in the survey tools space.
 Typeform data breach in 2018 and data mining issues reported on SurveyMonkey in Australia are a few examples.
 Anonymous surveys are not really anonymous.
 You are not anonymous to the platform, and your respondents' data isn't either.
 There is no ownership, no privacy, no security, no end-to-end encryption.

 As a result of ongoing studies and experiments, we have found several issues with the existing survey tools.
 So what have we done?
 We have chosen to solve these problems with our special survey approach.
-Using the Stacks Blockchain, we came up with a solution for implementing private, secure, encrypted, and anonymous surveys.
+Using end-to-end encryption, we came up with a solution for implementing private, secure, encrypted, and anonymous surveys.
 If you would like to know more in detail.
 You can check how BlockSurvey works for the architecture.
 Lets dive deeper to how BlockSurvey solves this.
 Read more.

 BlockSurvey is a secure survey tool.
 It offers the highest level of security for people looking to protect their data collection using surveys.
 End-to-end encryption provides you the confidence to collect data from your clients and target audience by establishing trust.
-To facilitate security, BlockSurvey uses the Stacks blockchain.
-BlockSurvey is the first web 3.0 platform which is focused on decentralization.
-Below is a representation of generation which BlockSurvey is part of.
+To facilitate security, BlockSurvey encrypts your data on your device before it ever leaves it.
+BlockSurvey is a privacy-first platform built around complete data ownership.
+Below is a representation of the approach which BlockSurvey is part of.

-For accounts, BlockSurvey uses decentralized identity (DID).
-In layman's terms, think of this as a digital account which is coming from a public blockchain.
+For accounts, BlockSurvey gives you a private identity that only you control.
+In layman's terms, think of this as a digital account whose keys live with you alone.
 Unlike what we use today, be it a centralized email provider or social identity provider like Google, FB, Twitter for accounts.
-Your identity is coming from the Stacks Blockchain, which is a public blockchain.
-Your identity is anchored on a ledger which you truly own.
-Not anyone, not the platform provider, not even the blockchain provider.
+Your identity and its keys belong to you, not to us.
+Your identity is protected by encryption which you truly own.
+Not anyone, not the platform provider, not even BlockSurvey.
 You truly own your identity/account.
-This is why it is called a decentralized identity.
-This prevents anyone from censoring you or profiling you.
+Because only you hold the keys, this prevents anyone from censoring you or profiling you.
 You are anonymous.

-For data storage, BlockSurvey uses a decentralized/private storage called Gaia, which is accessible only to you.
+For data storage, BlockSurvey uses encrypted private storage that is accessible only to you.
 Not anyone, not even BlockSurvey.
 Think of this like storing on your remote hard disk, which is accessible only by you, but on the cloud.
 All your data is encrypted end to end using your account.
 Meaning only you can unlock your data and not anyone, not even BlockSurvey.
 All your respondents' data is known only to you.
 This makes your work anonymous to the platform provider.
 Think about collecting sensitive data on surveys like Mental health, Sexual health, Activism, Employee Feedback, and many more.
 You have privacy and security that help you to get authentic responses.

-This is how blockchain helps BlockSurvey resolve censorship, privacy, security, and ownership issues.
+This is how a privacy-first, zero-knowledge design helps BlockSurvey resolve censorship, privacy, security, and ownership issues.

 We believe security and privacy in forms and surveys are critical.
 Having a privacy-focused approach to surveying could lead to making better decisions, thereby benefiting all the players involved in the process.